 1. Keep an idea log.
 There are many, many times when I need to pitch a client or put together a post for one of my own websites, and have no idea what to write about.
 This is when I thumb through my idea notebook and see what catches my eye.
 As a writer, you’ll find that even a snippet of an idea or a phrase can help guide you in the right direction when you’re feeling stumped.

 If you don’t have an idea notebook, browse Twitter using a hashtag related to your writing topic.
-See what’s being written and chatted about online for a little inspiration.
+See what’s being written and chatted about online for a bit of inspiration.

 2. Schedule your writing time.
 You will never get to it if you don’t make it a priority.
 I put my writing tasks on Google Calendar and those time slots are every bit as important as a doctor appointment, class at the yoga studio or night out with friends.

 Give your writing a specific time slot in your day, even if it’s only for an hour, then put your butt in that chair.
-Brainstorming and typing anything is better than avoiding the task all together.
+Brainstorming and typing anything is better than avoiding the task altogether.